nlesc-nano/auto-FOX/docs/4_monte_carlo_args.rst

         A callable for constructing a PES validators.

-        The callable should take a :class:`~FOX.classes.multi_mol.MultiMolecule` instance as sole (positional) argument and return an array-like object.
+        The callable should return an array-like object and, as sole positional argument, take either a :class:`FOX.MultiMolecule` or :class:`qmflows.Results` instance.
+        In the latter case one *must* supply a list of reference PES-descriptor-values to :attr:`pes_validation.block.ref`.

         The structure of this block is identintical to its counterpart in :attr:`pes.block.func`.